 Ralph Rodriguez

 Ralph Rodriguez has been a Reno resident for the past 25 years, and a proud graduate of Robert McQueen High School.
 For over a decade, he has turned his passion for health and fitness into a rewarding career as an instructor specializing in personal training, bootcamps, and more.
-Ralph is the General Manager of Eldo Fit – the wellness program for Caesars Entertainment corporate headquarters, and he is the owner of Pure Barre Sparks opening Summer 2022.
+Ralph is the General Manager of Eldo Fit – the wellness program for Caesars Entertainment corporate headquarters,.

 Outside of his passion for helping others achieve their health and fitness goals, he has been a Pop Warner football coach since 2018, and is returning to McQueen High School this fall as a coach for the freshman football team.